nissy-dev/slides/jsconf2023/slides.md

 - Green Tree
   - Immutable tree
+  - Node has syntax kind and text length
   - Include all information about code
 - Red Tree
   - Mutable tree
   - Computed from Green Tree
-  - Expose APIs to manipulate trees
+  - Node has APIs to manipulate trees

 </div>